 There are many tips to find the perfect international teaching job, but having a solid resume will help you immensely.

 List Language Expertise or Knowledge

 In the skills section, list any languages that you speak, even if it is just conversationally.
-If the language you speak is not the native tongue of the country in which you are applying, the fact you can learn a language could help a school decide you would be a good choice.
+If the language you speak is not the native tongue of the country you are applying to, the fact you can learn a language could help a school decide you would be a good choice.
 If you have never learned any other language, a school may be less inclined to hire you.

 Mention Previous Travel Experience

-You do not need to include every vacation you have ever taken, but any trips abroad are relevant to reference.
+You do not need to include every vacation you have ever taken, but any trips abroad are relevant.
 It is of particular importance to mention if you studied abroad during your schooling.

-If you are applying to work in a country in which English is not the primary language, you should consider having your resume translated.
+If you are applying to work in a country where English is not the primary language, you should consider having your resume translated.
 Employers in Germany would be very impressed by a resume they received from an American written in German.